xrdocs/8000/_blogs/cisco-8404-architecture-white-paper.md

 {: .text-center}

 **84-MPA-2FH/6H-M**
-86-MPA-4FH-M can be inserted into any slot (slots 0 to 7) of the chassis without any restriction.
-This MPA is a pluggable card that provides 4 interface ports for a maximum total bandwidth of 1.6 Tbps and can support up to:
+This MPA is designed to provide dense 100G/400G density andcan be inserted into any slot (slots 0 to 7) of the chassis without any restriction.
+There are 6 QSFP cage in the faceplate to provide a maximum total bandwidth of 800 Gbps and it can support

+Either,
-- 4 ports of QSFP-DD 400 GbE modules
+- 2 ports of QSFP-DD 400 GbE modules
+	- Support 4x100G, 2x100G BO
+Or,
+- 6 Ports each used at 100G Ports
+	- Support Breakout 4x10/4x25
+The 6 front panel ports are organized in group of 3 ports (P0-P2 and P3-P5) that can individully support multiple combinations of speed and breakout options such as:
+- 1x400G/4x100G + Disabled + Disabled
+- 100G + 100G + 100G
+- 4x25G + 100G + 100G
+- 4x25G + 4x25G + Disabled
+- 100G + 4x25G + Disabled
+The above list is not exhaustive, detailed port speed and breakout options are discussed in later sections.

 **Note**: No restriction in term of power or cooling for 400G ZR/ZR+/Bright ZR+
 {: .notice}